TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 This question is incredibly hard to answer through regular means of construction of contradiction.

-We will try to set up an asymptotic bound on number of integers violating the condition and show that their density is less than $1$, hence, showing that the condition is true for infinitly many numbers.
+We will try to set up an asymptotic bound on number of integers violating the condition and show that their density is less than $1$, hence, showing that the condition is true for infinity many numbers.

-Let's say $x < N$ integrs violate these condition for some large $N$.
+Let's say $x < N$ integers violate these condition for some large $N$.
 Notice,
 $
 forall "primes" p <= n, exists k in NN op(s.t.) n^(1/(k+1)) < p <= n^(1/k)
 $

 Thus, given a $p$, any number from $1..N$ has atmost $k+1$ digits in base $p$.
-Thus, a violation can only occcur if the sum of digits: $d_1, d_2, dots, d_(k+1) < p$ is less than $2025$.
+Thus, a violation can only occur if the sum of digits: $d_1, d_2, dots, d_(k+1) < p$ is less than $2025$.

 We can (grossly) overcount the number of violaters using the sum:
 $